 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose a short account by Thomas Larrimer, pp. 178, from "American Slavery as It Is," by Theodore Weld.
-I think it shows the brutality and misery in which slaves lived.
+So I enclose a short account by Rev. Coleman Hodges, pp. 232, from "American Slavery as It Is," by Theodore Weld. "... stripped him entirely naked, tied him up by his hands so high that he could not reach the floor, tied his feet together, and put a small rail between his legs, so that he could not avoid the blows, and commenced whipping him.
+He told me that he gave him five hundred lashes ... things as these are perfectly common all over Virginia."
 This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.